Xerenz/sk_projects/README.md

 # sk_projects
 ML projects using sklearn library

-The first project is an example from the sklearn diabetes dataset using LinearRegression model
+The first project is an example from the sklearn diabetes dataset using LinearRegression model.
+Originally written in jupyter notebook there is a .py file as a seperate viewer